Hey, Jess Plummer here —

 What is ChromoChallenges?

 ChromoChallenges is a support blog for Trisomy 18, Balanced Translocation, and Special Needs living.
+It’s a blog for parents by a parent.
 To help others find their ways out of the dark, I created this blog to speak more at length about how my family cares for our daughter’s needs and about what we’ve experienced.

 I have a swap between my 18th and 1st chromosomes.
 My daughter has partial Trisomy 18.
 My home’s a special needs household.
 So I’ve lived all three — navigating the impact on my fertility, trials of the NICU and learning to take care of a kiddo who has a rare genetic disorder, trying so hard to build a better life to meet her special needs, and more.